Android

 DriveKit is developed with the Kotlin language and is compatible with Android 6.0 (API 23) and later versions.

-We strongly recommend to target Android 8.0 (API 26) and later version for your app as DriveKit SDK will no longer support Android 7.x (API 24 and 25) from January 2024.
+We strongly recommend to configure (minSdkVersion) your project app to support Android 8.0 (API 26) or later version as DriveKit SDK will no longer support Android 6 (API 23) and Android 7.x (API 24 and 25) from mid-2024.

 Please ensure that others libraries integrated in your project are compatible with these versions ; for example if you use a library to manage runtime permissions.